 Budget Compliance: The City manages its finances according to generally accepted accounting principles.
-During the year, expenditures and resources closely monitored to ensure compliance with the adopted budget Monthly and state law. budget comparisons distributed are management.
+During the year, expenditures and resources are closely monitored to ensure compliance with the adopted budget and state law.
+Monthly budget comparisons are distributed to management.
 An annual audit is performed and filed with the State of Oregon each year by an independent Certified Public Accountant.
 The City publishes an annual comprehensive financial report that documents the City's budgetary performance and compliance.